+Some car models have tremendous staying power that’s measured in decades.
+Included in this elite group are picks such as the Toyota Corolla, Chevrolet Corvette and Volkswagen Golf.
 However, not all models are blessed with that kind of longevity.
-Listed below are some discontinued models we’d like to see make a comeback, including two expected to return in the next year or two.
+Listed below are some discontinued cars we’d like to see make a comeback, including two expected to return in the next year or two.

 1. Subaru Brat